 Two of the defenestrations occurred in New York City.
 The one that didn't (Forrestal) was by a person who was from New York and made his living and fame in New York.
 He also incidentally lived in a house that was a mere 3 blocks (Beekman Place) from where Armstrong took his own life (The River House).
 So these are also all New York stories.
 Olson's defenestration took place at the Hotel Pennsylvania across 7th Avenue from Penn Station.

 All three figures were associated with the U. S. military.
 Major Armstrong donated his inventions to the military in both World Wars, though his story is the furthest from military intrigue of the three.
 Where their stories are not related to the military, they are related to technology, research, or government.
 But, essentially they are tragic stories about lesser known "heroes."

 No crossover of musical motives is intended, but certain similarities will duly arise.

 4. What are the differences between the three operas?

-Birth and Theft is a one-act and is scored for all winds (with piano and percussion).
+On The Air is a one-act and is scored for all winds (with piano and percussion).
 It has the most humorous tone and lighter music of the three.

 Nightingale is a two-act and is scored for strings at its core (with some winds, piano and percussion).